US: French cement firm admits Islamic State group payments

 “None of the conduct involved Holcim, which has never operated in Syria, or any Lafarge operations or employees in the United States, and it is in stark contrast with everything that Holcim stands for,” the company said.
 “The DOJ noted that former Lafarge SA and LCS executives involved in the conduct concealed it from Holcim before and after Holcim acquired Lafarge SA, as well as from external auditors.”

-Lafarge said in a separate statement that it has “accepted responsibility for the actions of the individual executives involved.”
+Lafarge said in its own statement that it has “accepted responsibility for the actions of the individual executives involved.”
 It added: We deeply regret that this conduct occurred and have worked with the U.S. Department of Justice to resolve this matter.“

+It said the “conduct occurred during a period of intense violence and coercive pressure from terrorist groups,” as the company “tried to manage the grave security challenges in the area surrounding its cement plant during the Syrian civil war.”

 The Islamic State group is abbreviated as IS and has been referred to as the Islamic State of Iraq and Syria, or ISIS.